 We don’t understand the connection between consciousness and our physical world, but it nevertheless clearly exists, as I demonstrate with the miracle of lifting my arm by thought.
 Perhaps the connection is that our consciousness is the “observer” of the quantum machine which is our brain, and it is able to will — by observance and desire — the particle states required to, in this case, move my arm.
 Consciousness determines the states of matter, and therefore determines now and the past — the reality we experience.
 Or perhaps matter — physical reality — is an illusion of consciousness.

-Ubiquitous, the very fabric of our being, we know nothing else but his presence, and know nothing of an existence without him.
+Ubiquitous, the very fabric of our being, we know nothing else but his being, and know nothing of an existence without him.
 Yet it is for precisely this reason that we have difficulty recognising him, because we don’t know what “not him” is.
 Perhaps this is why many only search for him when in their darkest hour, because it is in despair that we experience anything close to “not him” and therefore recognise the distinction — just as seeing black in an otherwise green universe would suddenly open our eyes to what green is.

 It is often assumed — especially by non-scientists — that the purest scientist must be atheist.
 And yet, perhaps surprisingly, atheism is also faith-based.
 If I say I believe in God, then an atheist can either categorically state, “There is no god,” or he can reply, “I do not believe there is a god” (which is the same as saying “I believe there is no god”).
 To categorically state, “There is no god,” is, ironically, not scientific, because it is not presented as a theory, but as a self-evident fact.
 But to say, “I believe there is no god,” is a theory by which the person is saying, “I have not seen any evidence to support the theory that God exists.”
 Besides the fact that absence of evidence is not evidence of absence (i.e. just because you haven’t seen evidence, doesn’t mean evidence isn’t out there somewhere), the atheist would also have to specify what would qualify as legitimate evidence, and would therefore have to define what he believes a god would be if one existed.
 But what if God is not what the atheist expected?
 What if the Eternal I Am that I believe in, is not the god that the atheist doesn’t?
 If you say you don’t believe god exists because he doesn’t do what you expect him to do, then maybe it’s not that he doesn’t exist, but that your expectations are wrong.